max813709/UiPath-Projects/NextGenAutomation.md

 ## <strong> Features </strong>

-List of features ready and TODOs for future development
+List of features ready and todos for future development
 •	Consume data to create Next Gen Trello project boards for new associate cohorts.
 •	Create a new list on the project board for each associate in the cohort with week 1 requirements upon initialization.
 •	Add the weekly requirements at specific timeframes through Orchestrator triggers.